 This is not some filler beef covered with sad wimpy potatoes.
 This is gravy-soaked beefy goodness, with peas and carrots, covered with 5 pounds of potatoes.
 Because there are NEVER ENOUGH MASHED POTATOES.
-Shepherd’s Pie done right my friends.
+The best Shepherd’s Pie, done right my friends.

 Have you ever taught a kid to roller skate before?
 Turns out I am literally the worst person in the world for this job.
 (Where is my parenting manual??
 I know I’m going to need it come 6th grade math, too.
 Don’t judge me.)
 This about sums it up:

 Here’s Charlotte and I at her cousin’s birthday party at the skating rink.
 You will note that I am most certainly not wearing roller skates.
 If I had, we would BOTH be sprawled out under the disco lights.

 “Stand straight.
 Lean into it.
 Glide your skates OUTward.
 Hold tight.
 Don’t slip!
 Find your balance.”

 Seriously, “find your balance?” “glide outward”?
 SHE’S FIVE.
 It’s like I’m giving yoga instructions to a puppy.
 No wonder she’s holding on for dear life in that photo.
 I may as well be telling her to do the crow pose.

 I was laughing, but that’s because I only had one kid at the party.
 You should have seen the mom’s trying to drag 2 or even 3 kids along.
 Note: a 5-year-old wielding a roller-skate-clad foot is a danger to innocent feet everywhere.

 Now Charlotte is asking for her own pair of roller skates.
 I am now preemptively collecting donations for her body cast.
 And for my pair of steel-toed shoes.